 But Brenda didn’t respond much to those things – except to occasionally roll her eyes and continue with her negativity.

-Everyone has a slightly different definition–but bottom line, a true friend is someone who is there for you when you need him or her, someone you trust, someone who makes you feel good.
+Everyone has a slightly different definition–but the bottom line is that a true friend is someone who is there for you when you need him or her, who you trust, and who makes you feel good.

 But what happens when a friend turns out to be “not so good” for you – if the friendship becomes toxic?
 Worse, what if your friend is a toxic narcissist?

-So what does a toxic or narcissist friend look like?
+What does a toxic or narcissistic friend look like?

 It can be difficult, especially if you have been close to a friend for a long time.
 If you suspect that a friend is (or has become) toxic, ask yourself the following questions:

 How do you feel after spending time with or speaking to this person?
 Do you feel good and positive (for the most part) or do you find yourself worrying, stressing or obsessing about some aspect of the visit or call?

 Are you afraid to tell your friend about some aspect of your life for fear of how they’ll react or fear of being judged harshly?